xiix0/scam/README.md

-You are destined to become the commandant of the fighting men of the department of transportation.
+I think we are in Rats' Alley where the dead men lost their bones.
+		-- T.S.
+Eliot